morris/vanilla-todo/README.md

 Conceptually, the proposed architecture loosely maps CSS selectors to JS functions which are _mounted_ (i.e. called) once per matching element.
-This yields a simple mental model and synergizes with the DOM and styles:
+This simple mental model also works well with the DOM and styles:

 ```